ceddlyburge/codecov-on-appveyor/README.md

-# Integrating CodeCov and ApVeyor
+# Integrating CodeCov and AppVeyor

 Companion repository to the blog post [CodeCov Test Coverage Integration](https://www.appveyor.com/blog/2017/03/17/codecov/) on the AppVeyor website.